IGE-OpenReproLab2025/training-sessions-material/modular-python-demo.md

 - If the module becomes too long, it may be a good idea to add others and divide up the functions according to usage categories.

 ## Conclusion
 What we've just done is no longer just called “programming” but “developing”.
 It's about giving your code the right software structure to give it the essential quality that drives all the others: maintainability.
-A maintainable code is simple, manageable and adaptable.
+Maintainable code is simple, manageable and adaptable.
 It is then reused, improved and can thus become increasingly efficient, generic and reliable.

 ## Perspectives
 Now that our functions are well separated, there are lots of other things we can do to improve them: